 - We Secured Probation Outcomes

 Our team has obtained acquittals, dismissed charges, and probation sentences.
 For example, in a recent federal fraud case, one of our attorneys convinced a United States District Judge to grant probation despite the fact that the federal sentencing guidelines called for years of incarceration.

 3. Our Team

 The Criminal Defense Firm does not use associates, paralegals, or legal secretaries.
 You can scroll through our list of lawyers and you will not find a single lawyer that does not fit the group or the theme of our practice.
 If you do, you will find lawyers with distinct careers, many of which come from the Department of Justice.
-This is what other clients think of us:

 Do You Need A Trusted Criminal Defense Lawyer?
 Call Today for a Free Case Assessment From Former DOJ-Prosecutors

 The federal criminal defense attorneys of The Criminal Defense Firm are now available to discuss your case.
 Find out how experienced prosecutors and defense attorneys assess your case and what advice they offer once they learn the facts of the case from you.
 Calls are free and confidential.